-Fambul Tok originated in the realization peace can’t be imposed from the outside, or from the top down.
+Like Fambul Tok, the Wan Fambul Framework originated in the realization peace can’t be imposed from the outside, or from the top down.
 Nor does it need to be.
-The community led, and owned reconciliation process they support, witness and celebrate in Sierra Leone illustrates communities have within them the resources they need for their own healing.
+The community led, and owned reconciliation process Fambul Tok supports, witnesses and celebrates in Sierra Leone illustrates communities have within them the resources they need for their own healing.

 How many months are required for the project idea?
 (500 characters)